jcubic/FizzBuzz/README.md

 npm test
 ```

-it will install jasmine and run the tests using node
+it will install jasmine and run the tests using node.

+macros.m4 is attempt to create single expression of the js code,
+without need to do this by hand.